 No, there are no other requirements.
 And you can travel to Romania for a period/periods of no more than 90 days.
 Of course, depending on the purpose of your travel, the border police may have reasons to ask you different questions or documents proving the purpose or period of your stay.

 It depends a lot on your specific situation.
 The official deadline for having the work permit issued by the authorities is of 30 days from the date your employer submits the application.
 However, to be able to submit the work permit application, you or your employer will need to fulfill other mandatory steps before.
-Such steps are: acknowledgement of your study diploma, certification on availability of Romanian or EU candidates for the same position, etc. Therefore, it may take 60 to 90 days from initiation of the work permit procedure until its issuance.
+Such steps are: certification on availability of Romanian or EU candidates for the same position, tax certification to be obtained by your employer, etc. Therefore, it may take 60 to 90 days from initiation of the work permit procedure until its issuance.

 We encourage you to keep checking this page, as the guide will continue to be updated with useful information.